Pylons/pyramid/docs/designdefense.rst

 method pops it back off.

 For the simplest applications, these lines are actually not required.
-I *could* omit them from every BFG hello world app without ill effect.
+I *could* omit them from every Pyramid hello world app without ill effect.
 However, when users use certain configuration methods (ones not represented in the hello world app), calling code will begin to fail when it is not bracketed between a ``begin()`` and an ``end()``.
 It is just easier to tell users that this bracketing is required than to try to explain to them which circumstances it is actually required and which it is not, because the explanation is often torturous.

 The effectively-required execution of these two methods is a wholly bogus artifact of an early bad design decision which encouraged